The Truth About Mozzarella Sticks: Healthy, Junk Food or In Between?

 Preheat your oven to 400 degrees.
 In a bowl, mix together the bread crumbs, Parmesan cheese, salt, and pepper.
 In a separate bowl, whisk together the eggs.
 Dip each cauliflower stick into the egg mixture, then coat in the bread crumb mixture.
 Place on a baking sheet lined with parchment paper and bake for 25-30 minutes or until golden brown.
 Enjoy!

-Air-Fried or Baked Mozzarella Sticks
+Air-fried or Baked Mozzarella Sticks

 That being said, not all mozzarella sticks are bad for you.